Dr Tra Dinh

 My research is in atmospheric science.
 I study atmospheric processes that span a multitude of spatial and temporal scales, from the microphysics of clouds, the dynamics of atmospheric gravity waves, to the global circulation, energy and moisture budgets.
-I use theory and numerical tools, in combination with observations, to study the interactions among different atmospheric processes, and how such interactions determine the basic structure of the atmosphere and how these interactions will contribute to future climate change.
+I use theory and numerical tools, in combination with observations, to study how the multi-scale interactions of atmospheric processes underline the basic structure of the atmosphere and how these interactions will contribute to future climate change.

 I have been involved extensively in the implementation and development of both Cloud-Resolving Models (CRMs) and General Circulation Models (GCMs).
 These numerical models are used to study the physics of the atmosphere, as well as for weather forecasts and climate predictions.

 We have a strong and diverse geophysics program at the University of Auckland.
 The following courses are offered towards a geophysics degree (* indicates the courses I am teaching in 2018):

 I am currently offering a PhD scholarship in atmospheric science.
 The position is advertised here on Find a Thesis.